siyuegao1205/ehs_capstone_nycdoh/README.md

 ## Current Progress

-As of 2/24/2023, we have **123** reports extracted from various labs via Adobe.
+As of 03/02/2023, we have **130** reports extracted from various labs via Adobe.
+*123 reports were obtained from Maureen.*
+*7 reports (as of 02/28/2023) were from Raphaela.*

 *   Alpha Analytical: 20
 *   ALS Environmental (Lab): 1